basecamp/handbook/international-travel-guide.md

 ### Invitation Letter

-To substantiate the purpose of your travel to any country, we can provide an unofficial invitation letter that states that you’re traveling on behalf of Basecamp business.
+To substantiate the purpose of your travel to any country, we can provide an unofficial invitation letter that states that you’re traveling on behalf of 37signals business.
 Verify in advance if the country you’re visiting *requires* a letter of purpose, and that you won’t need a work visa to accompany a letter.

 ## Company Security at Border Crossings

 When you cross a border, you may be asked to unlock your phone or laptop for search, possibly exposing sensitive company data like source code, passwords, and customer account data.
 Yikes!
 We need to take some precautionary measures to safeguard our data.

 What’s a work device?
-Anything you have company data on: your laptop where you work with Basecamp source code; your tablet where you read Basecamp email; your phone where you use the Basecamp app; etc.
+Anything you have company data on: your laptop where you work with source code; your tablet where you read work email; your phone where you use the Basecamp app; etc.

 ### TL;DR: Don’t Travel With Work Data